 Minor scratches usually heal within 1-2 days.
 Some severe scratches may form a scar and cause a permanent reduction in vision.
 An eye specialist may be needed to treat large or deep scratches.

 Removing a Foreign Object

-The foreign object may be removed.
-This may be done by flushing the eye with saline or by using a cotton swab, needle, or other tool.
+The foreign object may need to be removed.
+This may be done by flushing the eye with sterile fluid.
+The doctor may need a cotton swab, needle, or other tool to remove the object.

 Medications may include:

-The eye will be monitored on a regular basis to make sure the scratch is healing.
+The eye will be monitored to make sure the scratch is healing.